 Skip to main content

-“It’s amazing what it does for your endurance and stamina,” the 40-year-old says.
+“It’s amazing what it does for your endurance and stamina,” she said.
 “And of course, you know, great calves.”

-While calves might be the most visible adaptation you’ll make, jumping rope has a number of benefits.
-Besides being a caloric furnace (significant due to the activity’s total-body demand), it’s also surprisingly low impact, providing an alternate to many nursing foot and knee injuries from other sports.
+While calves might be your most visible adaptation, jumping rope has many benefits.
+Besides being a caloric furnace (significant due to the activity’s total-body demand), it’s also surprisingly low impact, providing an alternative to many nursing foot and knee injuries from other sports.
 There’s also the fact that, without excluding resistance bands, it may be one of the most portable workouts available, making it an ideal choice for those in small spaces or frequent travelers.

-If you’ve never jumped rope before, are coming from a different discipline, or were total crap the last time you tried in high school, then Landon cautions to start out slow.
-For the first few weeks, start with a five-minute beginner session of 30 seconds jumping and 30 seconds resting.
+If you’ve never jumped rope before, are coming from a different discipline, or were total crap the last time you tried in high school, then Landon cautions to start slow.
+For the first few weeks, start with a 5-minute beginner session of 30 seconds of jumping and 30 seconds of resting.
 Complete these every other day, allowing the lighter load and days off for your body to strengthen the smaller, injury-prone tissues.
-“It takes time for those things to build up,” she says.
+“It takes time for those things to build up,” she said.
 “But if you do it right, adaptation happens pretty quickly, as with most things in fitness.”
 Then, when you’re ready, try one of the below workouts.

 Crossrope

-Not as much about speed as it is consistency, time yourself as you progress through the sequence and see how fast you can get over time.
+This one isn’t as much about speed as it is consistency.
+Time yourself as you progress through the sequence and see how fast you can get over time.
 Retest once a week or once a month.

 1. 25 jumps